Table of Contents

 - Select Boot From File and click

-You should see two entries in a list (they are cryptic looking PCI bus paths).
+You should see two entries in a list (they are cryptic-looking PCI bus paths).

 The first PCI path in the list is probably the boot partition that doesn’t contain bootable firmware.
 The second PCI path is probably to the recovery partition, the one you need to boot from.
 If the 2nd partition isn’t the recovery partition, look under the paths in the list to see if one of them is it.
 If the recovery partition isn’t present and valid, these instructions won’t work.